ait-tr/cohort30/basic_programming/lesson_12/theory.md

 1. Why do we need data arrays?

 ## Examples of arrays that you know from life:
-- a list of employees
+- a array_list of employees
-- list of cases / assignments
+- array_list of cases / assignments
 - telephone book
 - ...